 My mum kindly cooked me porridge and pasta and stuff like that during the day, so I could eat while I kept spinning my legs over.
 I think I used one gel during the whole day as I was keen to use real food as I'm not always a massive fan of the gels.

-When it came to hydration, the Precision Hydration was a massive help, although I should've probably listened to my dad more as I didn't drink enough and was definitely struggling at around 5pm - I had a pillow on my handlebars and had to rest my head while I cycled!
+When it came to hydration, the Precision Fuel & Hydration electrolytes were a massive help, although I should've probably listened to my dad more as I didn't drink enough and was definitely struggling at around 5pm - I had a pillow on my handlebars and had to rest my head while I cycled!

 Thankfully, I got some fluids and electrolytes on board and managed to push through.

 Well, it was dark by the time I finished and we had a slightly random dinner of garlic bread, chips and chicken kievs, and so that was a nice way to finish with my family all together.

 And why was it Julia's House in particular that you raised money for?

 I spoke to Will's partner, Claire, who works for Julia's House in Wiltshire.
 They offer respite support to families who care for children with serious illnesses.

 She was telling us how they've struggled during lockdown because of the lack of fundraising events that can take place at the moment, so I was keen to help out in any way I could and 19 hours of exercise seemed like a good way to do that.

 Great work.
 It's obviously been a tough time for many people all over the world and I wondered what's been the one thing you've learned during the past couple of months?

 That's a tough one but I guess one of the big things for me is seeing how hard this time has been on businesses.
 My dad runs his own company and I've seen how difficult it has been for him, while some of his mates have had to fold their companies completely.